 - Make a staff member available to monitor queueing.
 This is extremely important to ensure physical distancing and maintain the order and flow into the administration area if multiple patients arrive at the same time.
 Options may include an appointment system for vaccinations, families waiting outside (if safe to do so) or in their cars before and after vaccination (as long as they can be monitored for an adverse event following immunisation).
 Patients could be phoned when it’s time to come into the clinic.

-- Ensure administration, clinical and patient areas are wiped down frequently (and between patient encounters) using a sodium hyperchlorite based solution.
-Refer to the Clinical Excellence Commission’s advice.
+- Ensure administration, clinical and patient areas are wiped down frequently (and between patient encounters).
+Follow routine environmental cleaning standards within community health centres, primary care services and community services.
+Refer to Clinical Excellence Commission's (CEC) advice.

 Clinic set up